67991011/67991011/README.md

 ---

 ### 🧠 About Me
-- My name is Tinnapat Pattarapiomonpong Age 16 Computer engineering student
+- (●'◡'●)<span style="color:F33AFC;">My name is Tinnapat Pattarapiomonpong Age 16
+- 🖥️ Computer engineering student
 - 🏎️ F1 enthusiast who loves speed and precision.
 - 💻 Currently learning **Coding** (because it’s like tuning a race car for the brain).
 - 🈶 Also studying **Japanese language** — こんにちは! 🇯🇵